isb-cgc/ISB-CGC-Webapp/README.md

  1. Click **Tools > Start SSH session...**
  2. Select the Vagrant VM Connection you set up
- 3. Type `cd www; sudo pip3 install -r requirements.txt --upgrade -t lib/`
+ 3. Type `cd www; sudo pip install -r requirements.txt --upgrade -t lib/`

 Or from the command line, you can do this by doing the following:

  1. Open a terminal in the project directory
  2. Type `vagrant ssh` to login to the virtual machine
  3. Change directory to the `www` directory (`/home/vagrant/www/` is the full path)
- 4. Run `pip3 install -r requirements.txt --upgrade -t lib/`
+ 4. Run `pip install -r requirements.txt --upgrade -t lib/`